goostengine/goost/README.md

 resembles Godot Engine's structure.
-In fact, you can see this extension as a mini-engine which builds on top of the existing core functionality of Godot, as most features are easily accessible within a module, which is the **extension** in project's terms.
-Given this knowledge, the project tries to follow most conventions which are accepted for Godot Engine development.
+In fact, you can see this extension as a mini-engine which builds on top of the existing core functionality of Godot, as most features are easily accessible within a module, which is the **extension** in the Goost terms.
+Given this knowledge, Goost tries to follow most conventions which are accepted for Godot Engine development.

-### 2D and 3D
+Components are developed in terms of functional value.
+It's the responsibility of Goost developers to make the necessary internal structural changes to maintain this user expectation.

-Where possible, most classes and methods are broken down into their own `2d` and `3d` subfolders, so that either 2D or 3D components can be easily disabled in the future.
+Similarly, most classes and methods are broken down into their own `2d` and `3d` subfolders, so that either 2D or 3D components can be easily disabled.

 ### Creating or adding new modules